cloudmesh/cloudmesh-cloud/documentation/source/vagrant.md

 After finishing `Vagrantfile`definition, you are now ready to deploy and run your virtual machine with Vagrant.
-But first, let us check current status of your Vagrant project.
+But first, let us check current status of your Vagrant provider.
 Execute `ehvagrant ls`at `ehvagrant` root directory, you will see:

 ![before_init](img/vagrant/before_init.png)